DavidGarHeredia/PyData2022Talk/README.md

 This first run will take some time.
 Dependencies must be built (JuMP may be a little bit expensive!) and the functions to execute compiled.

-After the code has run.
-You can give it another try (it will be much faster) by running:
+After the code has run, you can give it another try (it will be much faster) by running:

 `@time solve_problem_using_jump(knapsack_weight, items)`